 Stacy Blackman Consulting has successfully coached applicants to the Haas MBA program for over a decade, contact us to learn more about how we can help you set a winning application strategy.

-What is your most significant accomplishment?
-(250 word maximum)
+What is your most significant professional accomplishment?
+(200-300 word maximum)

-Your accomplishment can be big or small, but it should be significant to you.
 While you have limited space, this is an opportunity to demonstrate what matters to you and to showcase one of your proudest moments.
 While you are asked only about the accomplishment, the best essays will use this limited space to demonstrate clearly what the accomplishment was (be specific!) as well as commenting upon the significance of the accomplishment.

 Be specific about why the Haas School of Business is the right program to pursue your goals as well.
 As you consider past experiences and your future goals you will be able to see what you want to gain from the Haas experience to fill any gaps.
 If you have an advertising background and want to become a brand manager you’ll likely need classes in operations and finance to understand the analytical side of brand management.
-Other goals will require specific skills gained from an MBA and your own unique background will inform how you take advantage of the Haas experience.
-Make sure you have determined exactly what courses make sense for your career goals and the programs and clubs that you will participate in to reach your personal and professional goals.
-Thorough school research will be invaluable in approaching this question.

 Please feel free to provide a statement concerning any information you would like to add to your application that you haven’t addressed elsewhere.
 (500 word maximum)